DeleySelem/ddbox/README.md

 DDBox is a functional, well‑structured encrypted chat with a focus on ephemeral communication and a neat double‑encrypted page delivery.
 Its cryptographic choices (AES‑GCM, ECDH) are solid, and the implementation correctly uses Web Crypto APIs.
 However, its security hinges entirely on trusting the server – a design choice that makes it vulnerable to insider threats, server compromise, and impersonation.
 For a spy‑themed dead‑drop tool, this may be acceptable if the server is operated in a trusted environment and used with out‑of‑band verification, but it falls short of modern end‑to‑end encrypted messaging standards (like Signal or Matrix) that offer forward secrecy and strong identity verification.

 The weaknesses listed are not fatal for a learning project or a low‑risk internal tool, but they should be understood before deploying in any sensitive context.

+The app has few bugs.
+It repeats some messages.
+Also if you can improve the program contact me and I'll give you the permissions to contribute.